Molecule-Software-Solutions/MoleculeSoftware.Packages.State/MoleculeSoftware.Packages.State/MoleculeSoftware.Packages.State Documentation.md

 ### What is State

 State is a simple and robust caching system for MoleculeSoftware software packages.
-It utilizes a SQLite database to create a pseudo NO-SQL data store which accepts simple commands to perform storage, update, delete, retrieval, and purge operations.
+It utilizes a Realm database to create a pseudo NO-SQL data store which accepts simple commands to perform storage, update, delete, retrieval, and purge operations.

 ### Commands